-Nigerian Akara Recipe: How To Make Perfect Akara
+How To Make Perfect Nigerian Akara (With Egg)

 Nigerian Akara Recipe also is known as beans cake.
-This the traditional method of Akara Recipe but I want to tell you guys that it’s the easiest and the most delicious recipe so far.
+This method of making Akara is exceptional and, I want to tell you guys that it’s the easiest and the most delicious recipe so far.
 Do you know what?

 It’s my mom’s recipe, this recipe has been in existence even before I was born and it’s still the best so far.